 Keep track of your favorite books with this book lover’s journal.
 Kids rate their books with stars and write down a few sentences about it, among other activities.
 Talk about a super cute reading gift!

-Box book series are the best reading gift to give a child… they give your children hours and hours of reading pleasure and they’re fun to collect.
+Box Book Sets book series are the best reading gift to give a child… they give your children hours and hours of reading pleasure and they’re fun to collect.
 I doubt my daughter will ever get rid of her Harry Potter boxed set.
 Ever. 🙂

 Best Books for Teens